 Determining the share for transit and road investments toward households with low incomes was calculated using the use-based analysis methodology.
 Based on analysis, 39% of all transportation investments is targeted toward households with low incomes (Figure 18).
-Regional discretionary funding was prioritized for major transit and road investments that were forecasted to advance equitable outcomes during the Project Performance Assessment (see the Draft Plan Bay Area 2050 Performance Report for additional details).
+Regional discretionary funding was prioritized for major transit and road investments that were forecasted to advance equitable outcomes during the Project Performance Assessment (see the Plan Bay Area 2050 Performance Report for additional details).
 In general, given the existing usage patterns of the different transit systems by people with low incomes and people of color, local transit investments more directly benefit these population subgroups.
 On the other hand, regional rail, express bus and ferry investments tend to serve whiter and wealthier demographics (Figure 19).

 However, regional transit operators play a critical role in enhancing economic mobility by providing high-capacity and high-frequency transit to major employment centers.
-As such, the Draft Plan balances investments between local and regional modes, while simultaneously investing in strategies such as means-based transit fare subsidies, seamless transit and affordable housing production and preservation in transit-rich areas.
+As such, the Plan balances investments between local and regional modes, while simultaneously investing in strategies such as means-based transit fare subsidies, seamless transit and affordable housing production and preservation in Transit-Rich Areas.
 Other investments that benefit people with low incomes are complete street and safety improvements prioritized in Equity Priority Communities, and funding for transportation enhancements resulting from community-led planning and other similar efforts.

-&lt;sup>46 The Draft Plan invests an additional \$12 billion in transportation-related strategies within the Environment Element, specifically in sea level rise adaptation for highway and rail facilities (portion of EN1), clean vehicle initiatives (EN8) and transportation demand management initiatives (EN9).
+The Plan Bay Area 2050 Transportation Project List invests an additional \$13 billion in existing transportation revenues within the Environment Element, specifically in sea level rise adaptation for highway and rail facilities (portion of EN1), clean vehicle initiatives (EN8) and transportation demand management initiatives (EN9).